 The mission of Friends of Literacy is to provide high-quality adult education programs for those in our community who are inadequately educated to meet the challenges of daily life.
 Our goal is to enable our students to achieve their full potential and become better citizens.

-Since 1991, Friends of Literacy (FOL) has been a resource for adults in our community who are under-educated or illiterate.
-FOL offers free reading, math, and high school equivalency diploma (GED and HiSET) classes to adults at locations throughout the area.
-In our Computer Literacy program FOL provides free classes for basic computer skills to our students and the community at large.
+Since 1991, Friends of Literacy (FOL) has been a resource for adults in our community who are under-educated.
+FOL offers a free beginning reading program, as well as basic and intermediate level language arts and math classes.
+Through our computer workshops, FOL provides instruction to our students and the community at large on topics such as basic computer skills, digital privacy, and parental controls.

 - Better job opportunities and higher earnings